So today’s quote is from my mother and it’s actually written in the back of one of my many notebooks. She said,

 - Natural sunlight is the best medication – typically the more vitamin D I have the more improved my ME is.

-- Understand what’s a flare and what’s not – a diary is helpful thing to have especially when visiting the doctors.
+- Understand what’s a flare and what’s not – a diary is a helpful thing to have especially when visiting the doctors.

 - Flick the bird when someone says ‘Your illness isn’t real.’
 You live it, they don’t.